Travel Guide to the Pamir Highway and the Wakhan Valley

 🌬 Murghab: dust, wind, and a bit of civilization

-Arriving in Murghab after the first few days of the trail was, in a way, comforting.
-Although the place is far from picturesque, seeing human movement, a couple of shops, and more than one house together already felt like returning to civilization in some way.
-Murghab is a tough city: cold, windy, dusty.
-There are no trees, no greenery.
-Everything is harsh.
+Arriving in Murghab after the first few days of the road trip was, in a way, comforting.
+Although the place is far from picturesque, seeing human activity, a couple of shops, and more than one house together already felt like a return to civilization.

 Ciudad de Murghab, en el corazón del Pamir